munificent/craftinginterpreters/book/parsing-expressions.md

 </tbody>
 </table>

-It's called "*recursive* descent" because when a grammar rule refers to itself -- directly or indirectly -- that translates to recursive method calls.
+The "recursive" part of recursive descent is because when a grammar rule refers to itself -- directly or indirectly -- that translates to a recursive function call.

 ### The parser class

-Each grammar rule becomes a method inside this new class:
+Each grammar rule becomes a method inside this new class.

 ^code parser

-Like the scanner, it consumes a sequence, only now we're working at the level of entire tokens.
-It takes in a list of tokens and uses `current` to point to the next token eagerly waiting to be used.
+Like the scanner, the parser consumes a flat input sequence, only now we're reading tokens instead of characters.
+We store the list of tokens and use `current` to point to the next token eagerly waiting to be parsed.

 We're going to run straight through the expression grammar now and translate each rule to Java code.
-The first rule, `expression`, simply expands to the `equality` rule, so that's straightforward:
+The first rule, `expression`, simply expands to the `equality` rule, so that's straightforward.

 ^code expression

 Each method for parsing a grammar rule produces a syntax tree for that rule and returns it to the caller.
-When the body of the rule contains a nonterminal -- a reference to another rule -- we <span name="left">call</span> that rule's method.
+When the body of the rule contains a nonterminal -- a reference to another rule -- we <span name="left">call</span> that other rule's method.

 <aside name="left">